Wisconsin Divorce Mediation

 Stop the arguments, lower your costs and avoid the emotional drain of court

 Unlike litigation, divorce mediation assists spouses toward compromises.
-Mediation is not a litigious process.
+Mediation is not a litigious process, meaning that it’s not antagonistic.
 Mediation grants flexibility in the timetables, helping to avoid the overworked family court system.
-This means less fast paced hoops to jump thorough and a more through discussion about the issues.
+This means fewer hoops to jump through and a more thorough discussion about the issues.